PournimaMante/CS_personal_project/README.md

-# CS_personal_project - Answering Questions about Issue in Productivity Amongst Youth
+# CS_personal_project - Answering Questions about Issues in Productivity Among Youth
 This project solves my client's problem using knowledge from the CS 101 course and Django RestFramework.

 # Problem Statement